k2rebenon/plsql-window-function-Benon-Katurebe/README.md

 Verified the creation:SELECT pdb_name, status FROM dba_pdbs;

-Screenshot:
+Screenshot: Screenshots/drop pluggable.PNG

-PDB Deletion:
-Deleted the PDB using:DROP PLUGGABLE DATABASE er_to_delete_pdb_2024101 INCLUDING DATAFILES;

-Verified the deletion:SELECT pdb_name, status FROM dba_pdbs;

-Screenshot of the deletion is saved as task2_pdb_deletion.png in the screenshots folder.

 Task 3: Oracle Enterprise Manager

 OEM Configuration:
-Accessed Oracle Enterprise Manager by navigating to the OEM URL (e.g., https://<hostname>:5500/em).
+Accessed Oracle Enterprise Manager by navigating to the OEM URL.
 Logged in using the SYSTEM user credentials.
-Configured OEM to monitor the Container Database (CDB) and the newly created PDB (er_pdb_2024101).
+Configured OEM to monitor the Container Database (CDB) and the newly created PDB (be_pdb_29143).
 Verified that the PDBs and user details were visible in the OEM dashboard.

-Screenshot: A screenshot of the OEM dashboard, clearly showing the username (eric_plsqlauca_2024101), is saved as task3_oem_dashboard.png in the screenshots folder.

-Issues Encountered and Resolutions

-Issue 1: Permission error while creating the PDB.
-Resolution: Ensured the session was connected as SYS with SYSDBA privileges using sqlplus / as sysdba.

-Issue 2: OEM URL was inaccessible initially.
-Resolution: Verified that the OEM service was running using emctl status dbconsole and started it with emctl start dbconsole if necessary.

-Issue 3: PDB creation failed due to incorrect FILE_NAME_CONVERT path.
-Resolution: Corrected the file path to match the Oracle database directory structure.

-Screenshots
+Screenshot: Screenshots/Configuration of oem.PNG

 All required screenshots are stored in the screenshots folder:

-task1_pdb_creation.png: Shows the creation of er_pdb_2024101.
-task2_pdb_creation.png: Shows the creation of er_to_delete_pdb_2024101.
-task2_pdb_deletion.png: Shows the deletion of er_to_delete_pdb_2024101.
-task3_oem_dashboard.png: Shows the OEM dashboard with the username visible.

 Submission

 This repository is public and contains all required files and screenshots.
-The repository link will be shared via email before the deadline: 11:59 PM on the same day of the class next week.

-Grading
-The assignment is graded out of 5 points:

-Task 1: 2 points
-Task 2: 2 points
-Task 3: 1 point